 This works really well if your laptop bag has a hard case.
 At one point, I put my purse over the bag for added height but that was actually uncomfortable because my feet kept sinking into the bag.
 Also, a few folks have pointed out to me on Twitter and Facebook that this only works if you’re short.
 As a 5’3 girl I can’t really speak for tall folks on this, so feel free to chime in.

 2. Dress for winter.
 Except for maybe Asian carriers, airplane cabins are always freezing cold.
 Those flimsy airline blankets do nothing to help you stay warm in a virtual arctic zone.
-Even on the business class flight to Abu Dhabi, where I had a warm blanket and pajamas, I was shivering most of the flight.
+Even in the business class cabin en route to Abu Dhabi, where I had a warm blanket and pajamas, I was shivering most of the flight.
 On the return segment in economy class, I wore a sweater, jacket, and bundled up with a scarf.
 It went a long way in keeping me warm and comfortable enough to doze off for the majority of the flight.
 I highly recommend bringing a jacket and even a scarf on a long-haul economy flight.
-It goes a long way in making the flight more comfortable.
+It makes a huge difference in terms of comfort during the flight.

 3. Bring an amenity kit.
-A few airlines have begun distributing amenity kits to economy class passengers, but unfortunately Etihad isn’t one of them.
-If I had known in advance I’d be flying in economy class, I would have brought my own amenity kit with a toothbrush, floss, moisturizer, and an extra pair of socks to stay fresh throughout the flight.
-Luckily, my mom asked the flight attendant for an extra toothbrush and brought it to me, which I appreciated.
+A few airlines have begun distributing amenity kits to economy class passengers.
+Unfortunately, Etihad isn’t one of them.
+If I had known in advance I’d be flying economy class, I would have brought my own amenity kit with a toothbrush, floss, moisturizer, and an extra pair of socks to stay fresh throughout the flight.
+My mom asked the flight attendant for an extra toothbrush and brought it to me, which I appreciated.
 If you count the time you’re awake, 16 hours is like two days.
 You don’t go two days without brushing your teeth, washing your face or changing clothes, do you?
 Being able to do at least a few of these things can help you survive a long flight in comfort.

 6. Bring a Snack.
 “But they serve food on the plane” – yes but the term “food” should be used loosely here.
 There are limited food options in economy class and the last thing you want is to end up with leftovers from the prison chow hall that are so bad you end up eating “biscuits” for lunch.
 I’m not a picky eater and actually like airplane food – but the food on my Etihad return flight to San Francisco was inedible.
 I actually opened the package and almost passed out from the smell alone.
 A small bite of the Saag Paneer and I almost gagged.

-This isn’t a dig at Indian food – I know what Saag Paneer is supposed to taste/smell like and this wasn’t it.
-Even the salad was so terrible, my Indian seat mates and I just passed our trays back to the flight attendant.
-When I asked for a snack, she brought us biscuits and apples, so we ate those until dinner time.
+This isn’t a dig at Indian food – I know what Saag Paneer is supposed to taste/smell like.
+This wasn’t it.
+The salad was so terrible, my Indian seat mates and I just passed our trays back to the flight attendant.
+When I asked for a snack, she brought us “biscuits” and apples, so we ate those until dinner time.
 Dinner was edible, but if it hadn’t been, it would have meant more biscuits and apples for me.
-Don’t get caught in this – stock up on snacks in case the food during your long-haul economy class flight turns out to be terrible.
+Don’t get caught in this: Stock up on snacks in case the food during your long-haul economy class flight turns out to be terrible.